 8. You burst into tears and feel the world is plotting against you

-If you’re wiping tears whilst watching a Telstra commercial right now, or are convinced the human race hates you, chances are you’re pregnant… or menopausal.
+If you’re wiping tears whilst watching a bank commercial right now, or are convinced the human race hates you, chances are you’re pregnant… or menopausal.

 Stress, tiredness and heightened hormone levels are just some of the reasons why you might be feeling like the village crazy lady.
 This is usually at its peak between weeks 6 and 10 and then comes back to spook you in your third trimester.

-The notion that you’re pregnant may fill you with joy one minute and a ‘what the hell..’ the next.
-It’s perfectly normal to feel just a little kooky.
+The notion that you’re pregnant may fill you with joy one minute and a ‘what the heck..’ the next, it’s perfectly normal to feel a little kooky.

 9. Your skin clears up / gets ugly

 If you quickly recover from chronic skin problems or return back to your former pubescent self, we can hazard a guess that this might be pregnancy hormones going wild.

 10. You feel faint/dizzy

 This can be a common one early in pregnancy, as blood pressure drops and blood vessels dilate.